 If necessary, ultrasonography Ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
 A device called a transducer converts electrical current into sound waves... read more , magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
 MRI does not use x-rays and is usually very safe... read more (MRI), or arthrography X-rays A doctor can often diagnose a musculoskeletal disorder based on the history and the results of a physical examination.
 Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more can aid in the diagnosis, distinguish the cyst from a blood clot in the deep veins (DVT Deep Vein Thrombosis (DVT) Deep vein thrombosis is the formation of blood clots (thrombi) in the deep veins, usually in the legs.
 Blood clots may form in veins if the vein is injured, a disorder causes the blood to clot... read more ), and document how far the cyst extends.

 When arthritis causes chronic knee swelling, the doctor may need to remove the fluid with a needle (a procedure called joint aspiration Joint aspiration (arthrocentesis) A doctor can often diagnose a musculoskeletal disorder based on the history and the results of a physical examination.
 Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more ) and inject a long-acting corticosteroid (such as triamcinolone acetonide) to reduce the size of the cyst or prevent the formation of a Baker cyst.
+The doctor may also aspirate and inject the cyst.
 Removing the cyst surgically is an alternative if other treatments are not effective.